-What Closes In A Partial Government Shutdown?
-Here's The Rundown
+What Closes In A Partial Government Shutdown Is A Little More Complicated Than Normal

 Truth be told, the holidays have distracted me from reality for a little while.
 Unfortunately, the new year is approaching and that means we have to get back to business, which includes being up to date on what's currently happening in our country.
 If you're like me, political lingo can really go over your head, and that's probably why you're wondering: what is a partial government shutdown?
 If you're wondering what changes between a partial and a total shutdown, here's what to know.